Chart Color Schemes

 Ayr is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Ayr's dwelling structure, as per the latest Census, consisted of 83.6% houses and 16.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro Qld's 89.5% houses and 10.5% other dwellings.
+In Ayr, as per the latest Census evaluation, 83.6% of dwellings were houses, with the remaining 16.5% comprising semi-detached properties, apartments, and other dwelling types.
+In comparison, Non-Metro Qld had 89.5% houses and 10.5% other dwellings.
 Ayr's home ownership rate was 41.7%, with mortgaged dwellings at 27.2% and rented ones at 31.1%.
 The median monthly mortgage repayment in Ayr was $1,247, higher than Non-Metro Qld's average of $1,213.
-The median weekly rent figure for Ayr was $230, compared to Non-Metro Qld's $202.
+The median weekly rent figure in Ayr was $230, compared to Non-Metro Qld's $202.
 Nationally, Ayr's mortgage repayments were lower at $1,863 and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing